 • Foxit Reader: Supports PDF & EBUP along with other formats with decent amount of features, BUT it has bundleware in the installer, shows ad banners inside the app, has "send usage reports to improve experience" option enabled by default!
 Although all these cons can be fixed; you should watch out for these downsides before you start using it.

-As the PDF file format has become so common, from time to time you'll need to edit or manipulate them..
+As PDF documents have become so common, from time to time you'll need to edit or manipulate them..
 And in that arena, PDFsam gets the job done smoothly in an easy-to-use interface.

 For completely removing installed programs, their leftovers, and registry entries.